seanpmaxwell/jet-logger/README.md

 ## What is it
-Jet-Logger is an easy to configure logging tool that allows you change settings via the environment variables (recommended) or manually in code.
-You can easily switch your logs to be printed out to the command line, a file, sent through your own custom logging logic, or turned off completely.
+jet-logger is an easy to configure logging tool that allows you change settings via the environment variables (recommended) or manually in code.
+You can easily switch your logs to be printed out to the command line, written in a file, sent through your own custom logging logic, or turned off completely.
 Logs printed to the console also are printed out in different colors depending on whether they're info, a warning, an error, etc. The file for holding logs can be specified manually or left as the default.
 You can also have logs formatted as lines for easy reading or as JSON objects.
 <br/>

 ### Installation